 Identify the battery type

 You can find the type of battery usually on the label on the battery.
 The label can be found on the side or on the top of the battery.
 The most common battery types will be lead-acid batteries.
-Also, ensure that the charger you have, are the correct charger for the battery type.
+Also, ensure that the charger you have is the correct charger for the battery type.

 Determine the battery size

-You can find the Ah (Amps per Hour) rating on the battery and it is usually bold printed to be easily found on most batteries.
+You can find the Ah (Amps per Hour) rating on the battery and it is usually boldly printed to be easily found on most batteries.
 If there is no Ah rating, you can look for CCA (cold cranking Amps) and RC (reserve capacity) ratings.
-To calculate the Ah rating, you can multiply the RC rating with 0.6.
+To calculate the Ah rating, you can multiply the RC rating by 0.6.